asathoor/Dannebrog/README.md

 ## Display a Flag on Your Website

-The purpose of this plugin is to display the Danish flag on a web page on national holidays or personal occations.
+The purpose of this plugin is to display the Danish flag - or any other flag or symbol you fancy - on a web page on national holidays or personal occations.

+## How to display your flag on WordPress

 You can modify the code, and display the flag on birthsdays and similar.
 The plugin will add a widget.
-You can place it in any widget-area in your theme.
+Add the widget to relevant widget areas in WordPress.

 ## If you enjoy this plugin